So … you want to know how to remember things.

 You can also practice positive visualization or meditation.
 Both of these activities reduce stress and release dopamine in the brain.
 Practicing gratitude also makes us happier and helps improve our memories.

 16. Meditation for Memory

 Meditation is the most effective way of improving the ability of our mind to pay attention to tasks – which is important for improving retention and converting a short term memory into a long term memory.

 Studies have demonstrated that practicing meditation improves our ability to focus on smaller details.
 (Maclean et al. 2010).
 Other studies have shown that mindfulness meditation works better as a memory improvement technique than yoga.
 (Quach et al 2015).

 Building a habit of meditating every day isn’t too hard.
-My article on meditation and memory will give you the basics that you need to know.

 What if the thought of sitting still for even a couple of minutes is too painful?